Polyanyanwu/football-quiz-pp2/README.md

     Using the Chrome Development tools, the responsiveness of the site to various screen sizes was simulated.
 This led to the adjustment of the CSS until the site supports numerous device widths from the smallest hand held devices to full computer monitor screens.
     ![Responsive Screens](/docs/various_screen_sizes.png)
     The first image above shows a full screen of two image columns and two video columns dsiplayed on a laptop computer screen.
 The images below the laptop screen are simulations on the ipad - portrait (with single image column) and small screen of Moto G4 and Iphone X displaying single column for both video and images.

+* ### Functionality Test

+    Guided by the User Story and application design, extensive tests of the functionality was carried out.
+The detailed test script and result is available at  [Functionality Test](docs/Testing.md)

 * ### Bugs
 As expected for projects of this nature several bugs were identified in the cause of the impleentation and fixed accordingly.